Jona283011/JonaAPITest/README.md

 # JonaAPITest Project

 This project has been created to test the Gihub API.
 Below are the steps to set up and run the tests.
+I have created the PDF points using JUnit and then I have generated several E2E with Cucumber, Gherkin and Rest-assured.
+As for the E2E I have made basic cases and one with PATCH of the user where I have only updated the name field.
+Everything is ready to be able to update more fields, or to look for another endpoint and build what is necessary.

 ## Requirements